 Am I dead?

-This is a secret place – a safe pocket in your soul.
-Time is relative here.
-Do not waste your energies pondering it, human; these things are the concern of spirits, so do not tire your mind on the asking.
-Be content in the knowledge that I have contacted you in this moment.
+It is a place inside you.
+More I cannot explain; this is the concern of spirits, so do not tire your mind on the asking.
+Be content in the knowledge that I have reached you in this moment.
 Let us speak.
-And when we are through, you may make a decision.
+When we are through, you may make a decision.
 What is after will be after.
 As it must, when it must.

 You can't leave it at that – not just "as it must," that's all, that's it, be content.
 I watched you die.
 Do you know that?
 I had to see it, Justice; I had to stand and watch them do that to you.
-They burned you, the Wardens – Ser Kristoff's body, I mean.
-Armor and all… liquefied everything.
-Seneschal Varel was afraid your remains might be dangerous.
+They burned you to nothing.
+The Wardens did.
+Ser Kristoff's body, I mean.
+Armor and all.
+Just – oiled it – liquefied.
+The Seneschal was afraid your remains might be dangerous.
 They said it didn't matter; you weren't there, anymore.
-Brosca didn't like it.
-We tried to save your blade, at least, but he would have none of that.
-It was more important to protect the soldiers from demonic influences; that was the call.
+I tried to save your helm, at least, but he would have none of that.
+It wasn't important.
+It wasn't as important.
+"Demonic taint," that's what they said.

 I'm sorry, Justice.
 I told them you weren't a demon, but no one cared.
-They melted your helm.
-They wanted to destroy your ring, too, so I stole it from them when I left.
+They wanted to destroy your ring, too, so I stole it from them.
+When I left.
 I thought you'd want it… you know.
 Kept.

 I am aware; that is how I found you.
 No apologies are required.